HM Transport: History

+In July 2019, HM Transport launched their P2P route for Balagtas, Pandi making the first bus route in the city, and Plaridel from Trinoma.

+In March 2024, HM Transport launched their route between Alabang and Tutuban as part of their bus augmentation of the PNR Metro Commuter Line, following the construction of North–South Commuter Railway.

+In May 2026, HM Transport announced to launched their inter-provincial route between Turbina, Calamba and Baguio City with a total of 12 trips per day.

 Routes

 A Calamba Megatrans Inc. Yutong ZK6107HA heading to Santa Cruz from Cubao.
 This was originally Lucena Lines Inc./Calamba Megatrans Inc. 5915 before being renumbered.

 This bus was burned down by unknown persons, but HMTI rehabbed it and served the Santa Cruz - Alabang line.
 It was moved to Calamba - Cubao line soon after.
 As of today, it serves a company shuttle bus.